 - (1) The CEO may, at any time, recommend that a meeting or part of a meeting be closed to members of the public for the meeting to deal with business of a type listed in the Act as a matter for which a meeting may be closed to members of the public. - (2) The Council or a committee may at any time, whether or not the CEO has made a recommendation under subclause (1), decide by resolution in accordance with clause 13.9 to close a meeting or part of a meeting to members of the public to deal with matters listed in the Act.
-Local Government Act 1995

-5.23 Meetings generally open to the public (extract)

-- (2) If a meeting is being held by a council or by a committee referred to in subsection (1)(b), the council or committee may close to members of the public the meeting, or part of the meeting, if the meeting or the part of the meeting deals with any of the following- - (a) a matter affecting an employee or employees; and(b) the personal affairs of any person; and - (c) a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting; and - (d) legal advice obtained, or which may be obtained, by the local government and which relates to a matter to be discussed at the meeting; and - (e) a matter that if disclosed, would reveal - - (i) a trade secret; or - (ii) information that has a commercial value to a person; or - (iii) information about the business, professional, commercial or financial affairs of a person, where the trade secret or information is held by, or is about, a person other than the local government; and

-- (f) a matter that if disclosed, could be reasonably expected to - (i) impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law; or - (ii) endanger the security of the local government's property; or - (iii) prejudice the maintenance or enforcement of a lawful measure for protecting public safety;
+mai iters insted in the Act.
+Loc al Gove ernment Act 1995 5.23 Meeti ings generally open to the public (extract) (2) lf a m eeting is being held by a council or by a committee referred to in subsection (1)(b), the council or comm ittee may close to members of the public the meeting, or part of the meeting, if the meeting or the part of the meeting deals with any of the following- (a) a matter affecting an employee or employees; and (b) the personal affairs of any person; and (c) a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting; and (d) legal advice obtained, or which may be obtained, by the local government and which relates to a matter to be discussed at the meeting; and (e) a matter that if disclosed, would reveal - (i) a trade secret; or (ii) information that has a commercial value to a person; or (iii) information about the business, professional, commercial or financial affairs of a person, where the trade secret or information is held by, or is about, a person other than the local government; and (f) a matter that if disclosed, could be reasonably expected to - (i) impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law; or (ii) endanger the security of the local government's property; or (iii) prejudice the maintenance or enforcement of a lawful measure for protecting public safety; ( ) and (g) information which is the subject of a direction given under section 23(1a) of the Parliamentary (1-) Commissioner Act 1971; and ( 0 ) (h) such other matters as may be prescribed.
+(3) ision to close a meeting or part of a meeting and the reason for the decision are to be recorded in the es of the meeting.
+(2) (3) resolution under subclause (2) is made - (a) the Presiding Member is to direct everyone to leave the meeting except - (i) the Members; (ii) the CEO, unless the CEO has declared an interest that requires them to leave the meeting; and (iii) any employee specified by the Presiding Member; and (ווו) מווץ בוווטוטעבע געפטוופט אי נווע רופגועוווע ואפווואפו, מווע